stelzinga/MF/Management_Framework.md

 The scope of Assets in Resources is broader than in Finance.
 In Finance, *only* those items (tangible or not) owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
 As such, there needs to be a reasonable method to give a monetary value to such Assets.
 Any such item not deemed an Asset for the Balance Sheet is either an *off-balance sheet* item or is simply not considered at all.
 For example, within Resources a "procedure" *is* an Asset but in Finance it is not always the case e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet, but the procedure how to clean the drums in which that drink is mixed is not and would not even be recorded under off-balance sheet Assets.

-It is possible to hear the term human capital, or "our assets are our staff,", which suggests Staff could be some form of Asset.
+It is possible to hear the term human capital, or "our assets are our staff", which suggests Staff could be some form of Asset.
 The Management Framework explicitly makes distinction between the two and thus does not include Staff within Assets.

 Key Assets are:
 - Accounting Assets incl.
 Cash